INTERLEX

 5. For which types of claims can you arrest a ship?

-Maritime claims are the basis for arrests according to the Merchant Shipping Act and are defined in accordance with the Arrest Convention.
-For a list of the individual maritime claims reference is made to Arrest Convention art.
+Maritime claims are the basis for arrests according to the Danish Merchant Shipping Act and are defined in accordance with the Arrest Convention.
+For a list of the individual maritime claims reference is made to the Arrest Convention art.
 1.

 6. Can you arrest a ship irrespectively of her flag?